kirstenwinther/RapiDOS/README.md

 Code for plotting DOS and PDOS for VASP.

-## Getting dos from VASP output
+## Using the rapidos CLI

-Run in directory with VASP output files:
+Go to directory with VASP output files and run `rapidos` from the	command line:

 		$ rapidos plot --help

 		$ rapidos bandcenter --help

-Or load in Python
+## Using in a Python script:

 ```py
 from rapidos import RapiDOS